The-OpenROAD-Project/OpenROAD/docs/contrib/CodingPractices.md

 ### Practice #7

-Do not use global varaibles.
+Do not use global variables.
 All state should be inside of classes.
 Global variables make multi-threading next to impossible and preclude having multiple copies of a tool running in the same process.
-The only global variable in `openroad` should be the singleton that tcl commands reference.
+The only global variable in `openroad` should be the singleton that Tcl commands reference.

 ``` cpp